 Immediately, he begins crossing patient/therapist boundaries.
 He feels attracted to Alicia and feels the need to protect her and help her because he feels no one else is capable of this.

-Because Alicia won’t talk, he begins to go to the houses of the people who knew her best to learn what he can about her.
+Because Alicia won’t talk, he goes to the houses of the people who knew her best to learn what he can about her.
 He talks to her cousin, her angry aunt, her brother-in-law, her good friend who also ran the art gallery where her work was frequently displayed, and even her alcoholic neighbor.

-He gets a disjointed story and is unable to put the pieces together until one day when Alicia, still silent, hands him her journal.
+He gets a disjointed story and is unable to put the pieces together.
+However, one day Alicia, still silent, hands him her journal.
 He reads through the small book and sees that right before the murder, she was deteriorating mentally and was paranoid, afraid that there was a man repeatedly lurking outside her house.

 Theo does further investigating after reading the diary and finds the clue to why Alicia did what she did.
 When he confronts her, she begins to speak. . .